Visiting Barcelona in September

 2. Rock Out at the BAM Festival

-BAM stands for “Barcelona Accio Musical”, and it’s a series of concerts to accompany the Merce festival (above).
+BAM stands for “Barcelona Accio Musical”, and it’s a series of concerts to accompany La Mercè festival (above).
 There are venues all over the city, and the music tends to be indie rock, though you’ll also find electronic and pop artists.
 The concerts are all outdoor, and – even better – free!
-Pop into your local tourist office and ask for a programme, or you should be able to find more info on La Merce section of Barcelona’s city website, which we linked to in the above paragraph.
+Pop into your local tourist office and ask for a programme, or you should be able to find more info on La Mercè section of Barcelona’s city website, below:

 More often than not, the weather remains great in Barcelona well into September.
-With the mix of warm temperatures – average 27 degrees Celsius by day and 19 by night – and reduced crowds, as everyone gets back to school and work, there’ll be plenty of space for you to put down your towel in prime sunbathing position.
+With the mix of warm temperatures (average 26 degrees Celsius by day) and reduced crowds, as everyone gets back to school and work, there’ll be plenty of space for you to put down your towel in prime sunbathing position.
+Then all that’s left to do is update your Instagram with sausage legs and a cool glass of sangria.
+For the low down on Barcelona’s urban beaches keep reading.

 4. Go Wine Tasting in the Penedes

 Early autumn is also a lovely time to get out into the wonderful rolling hills of the local wine country.
-The Penedes are full of first rate wineries, big and small, many of whom specialise in producing Cava… although you’ll find excellent table wines as well.
-For a splash of luxury hire a private tour guide who will pick you up from your hotel and take you to two boutique vineyards.
-Or check out the Create Your Own Cava activity, which is incredible value for money.
+The Penedes region is full of first rate wineries, big and small, many of whom specialise in producing Cava… although you’ll find excellent table wines as well.
+For a splash of luxury hire a private tour guide who will pick you up from your hotel and take you to two boutique vineyards, as well as an authentic Catalan restaurant in the countryside.
+For a more affordable option, check out the Create Your Own Cava activity, which is incredible value for money.
+Click the button for all your options!

 5. Visit Gaudi’s Casa Mila by Day… or Night!

-Gaudi’s famous mansion, sometimes referred to La Pedrera (‘The Quarry’) thanks to its undulating facade, is a highlight for most culture-orientated travellers thanks to its unique architecture, preserved apartment of the period, and stunning rooftop, ornamented with the architect’s trademark chimneys.
+Gaudi’s famous mansion, sometimes referred to La Pedrera (‘The Quarry’) thanks to its undulating façade, is a highlight for most culture-orientated travellers thanks to its unique architecture, preserved period apartment, and stunning rooftop, ornamented with the architect’s trademark chimneys.
 You can read more about the roof, interior and buying skip the line tickets for visiting by day.
 But did you know, you can also visit Casa Mila by night?
 Sign up for their ‘La Pedrera Origins‘ show and you’ll get an evening tour of the mansion, before heading up to the roof for an audiovisual show with a glass of Cava.
 One of the more original things to do in the Catalan capital!

 6. Get Off The Beaten Track by Bike